 Kinnevik has implemented a model for assessing the risk of errors in accounting and the financial reporting based on COSO’s framework for internal control.
 The most significant items and processes in which the risk of significant errors can typically arise encompass financial assets and instruments in the income statement and balance sheet, and the investment process.
 Kinnevik has established documented work routines and continuously evaluates how well the controls function in relation to these items and processes.

 The Board of Directors evaluate the need for a separate internal audit function on a yearly basis.
 Kinnevik does not currently have a separate internal audit function, taking into account the size of the company’s operations.
-Instead Kinnevik, on instructions from the Audit Committee, engages independent internal auditors to follow up and evaluate work relating to inter alia risk management and internal control.
-The internal auditors continuously report the results of their examination in the form of written reports to the Audit Committee.
-During 2017, an internal audit of Kinnevik’s valuation of unlisted assets, code of conduct, and policies and procedures was performed, with satisfactory results.
+Instead Kinnevik, on instructions from the Audit Committee, engages internal auditors to follow up and evaluate work relating to inter alia risk management and internal control.
+The internal auditors report the results of their examination in the form of written reports to the Audit Committee.
+During 2018, Kinnevik procured a third party review of Kinnevik’s valuations of unlisted holdings as at 31 March 2018, without remarks.